pola-rs/polars/docs/source/user-guide/installation.md

 !!! note

-    To install the GPU engine, you need to pass `--extra-index-url=https://pypi.nvidia.com` to `pip`.
-See [GPU
-    support](gpu-support.md) for more detailed instructions and
+    See [GPU support](gpu-support.md) for more detailed instructions and prerequisites.
-    prerequisites.

 #### Interoperability